 Grain Elevators are ubiquitous buildings, yet there is little popular understanding of them and their origins.

-The basic arrangement of a grain elevator fits into two main Type-Families based on whether it is a discrete building ("Self-Contained"), or a semi-dispersed cluster of structures (Annex).
+The basic arrangement of a grain elevator fits into two different "Type Families" based on whether it is a discrete building ("Self-Contained"), or a semi-dispersed cluster of structures (Annex).

-Within those classifications, there are several distinctive types based on grain bin design and arrangement, and also evolutionary level.
-Construction materials and design then determine different subtypes or material variants.
+Within those classifications, there are several distinctive types based on grain bin design and arrangment.
+Construction material and assembly then determine different subtypes or material variants.

 An index to this and related typologies spells out the interrelationships concisely (without the clutter of images and descriptive text).
 Related and similar building and structure types are in a sibling websection.

 These types are buidings with enclosed shapes - not semi-dispersed structure complexes (i.e., the "Annex" grain elevator Master Type, below).
 They were the first developed, in the 1840s, and their designs survived through World War II, after which construction the Annex design probably became far more numerous.

 These are buildings with a generally rectangular footprint, and square or rectangular vertical bins inside.
 They were the first true grain elevators to appear, made possible by the application of an elevating mechanism in 1842 (...Cromley on Banham, JSAH 1987), which is almost always indicated by a projecting headhouse on the top of the grain elevator building.
 They were mature and becoming common by the time of the Civil War.

 Two types of wooden construction are indistinguishable on the outside:

 The bins are built up with planks laid atop each other in log-cabin style, with ends alternately overlaping and spiked with large nails.